 To nail down your vlogging niche you should do some research to see what is out there.
 Besides topic-hunting, also keep an eye out for vloggers who use a style and presentation that you think is perfect for your own videos.
 There’s nothing wrong with letting inspiration guide you.

-To help you collect your inspiration, Elmedia Player PRO as an ideal app for viewing videos from any platform and even downloading them from any web page.
-You can get Elmedia Player PRO, and most of the other apps suggested in this guide by subscribing to Setapp’s collection of over 70 premium Mac apps.
+To help you collect your inspiration, Elmedia Player as an ideal app for viewing videos from any platform.
+You can get Elmedia Player, and most of the other apps suggested in this guide by subscribing to Setapp’s collection of over 100 premium Mac apps.
 For a single monthly fee, you receive an army of apps to help you become a successful vlogger.

 Speaking of success, if you want to make it big as a YouTuber, it helps to have a great name.
 A great name for a vlog is: